 Security Futures—Know Your Risks, or Risk Your Future

 Security futures are among the potentially riskiest financial products available in the United States.
 Federal regulations permit trading in futures contracts on single stocks (also known as single stock futures or SSFs) and narrow-based security indices (see definition below).
 This article describes what security futures are, how they differ from stock options, some of the risks they can pose, and how they are regulated.
-You should also read the Security Futures Risk Disclosure Statement (PDF 201 KB) and Supplement (PDF 15 KB) before trading security futures.
+You should also read the Security Futures Risk Disclosure Statement and August 2010 and April 2014 supplements before trading security futures.

 Although discussed in greater detail below, security futures involve a high degree of risk and are not suitable for all investors.
 As with any investment, if you don't understand it, you shouldn't buy it.
 You could lose a substantial amount of money in a very short period of time.
 The amount you may lose is potentially unlimited and can exceed the amount you originally deposit with your broker.
 This is because trading security futures is highly leveraged, with a relatively small amount of money controlling assets having a much greater value.
 Investors who are uncomfortable with this level of risk should not trade security futures.

 Existing Futures Contracts

 Futures contracts have been around for some time.
 In addition to security futures, futures contracts exist for a variety of agricultural commodities and energy products, precious metals, foreign currencies, and financial instruments.
 In fact, futures contracts on broad-based stock indexes, such as the S&P 500, have been trading for several years.

 Security Futures Basics